 The Early Learning Center is a joyful, vibrant space where teachers facilitate a Reggio Emilia-inspired early-childhood program for children 3 to 5 years old.
 Children turning age 3 by September 1 are eligible to join our preschool program; those turning age 4 are eligible for our pre-Kindergarten program.

-The ELC is comprised of one, 15-student preschool class and two, 15-student pre-Kindergarten classes.
+The ELC is usually comprised of one preschool, one pre-kindergarten, and two mixed grade classes.
 Each classroom has one lead teacher and one associate teacher; ELC is also supported by an additional associate teacher who dedicates regularly scheduled time and support in each class.

 In these homeroom classes, students delve into core subjects like literacy and mathematics.
 Resource specialists teach library, music, physical education, science, technology, and visual art.
 Instruction in emotional intelligence is core to our academic approach and is woven throughout the curriculum.